uniVocity/univocity-parsers/src/test/resources/README_template.md

 If you want to write the same content in fixed width format, all you need is to create an instance of @@LINK(FixedWidthWriter) instead.
 The remainder of the code remains the same.

 This will be the case for any other writers/parsers we might introduce in the future, and applies to all examples presented here.

+### TSV writing example ###

+This is exactly the same as the CSV example seen above.
+All you need is to instantiate a new writer:

+@@INCLUDE_METHOD(/src/test/java/com/univocity/parsers/examples/WriterExamples.example006WriteSimpleTsv)

+This will produce the following output:

+@@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/WriterExamples/example006WriteSimpleTsv)

 ### Writing row by row, with comments ###